Al Jib: Ancient period

-The 10th-century Jewish lexicographer, David ben Abraham al-Fasi, identified Al-Jib with the ancient Canannite and Israelite city of Gibeon, which view was corroborated also by the Hebrew Lexicon compiled by Wilhelm Gesenius and Frants Buhl ("now al-Ǧīb").

-However, the first scientific identification of Al-Jib with the ancient Gibeon was made by Edward Robinson in 1838.
-Archaeological excavations led by James Pritchard in 1956, 1957, and 1959 confirmed this identification with the discovery of the "Al Jib jar handles", 56 jar handles inscribed with the Semitic triliteral gb'n.
+Al-Jib is identified with the ancient Canannite and Israelite city of Gibeon (from Biblical Hebrew: gēb "pit, ditch, trench").
+The first scientific identification of Al-Jib with the ancient Gibeon was made by Edward Robinson in 1838.
+Archaeological excavations led by James Pritchard in 1956, 1957, and 1959 confirmed this identification with the discovery of the "Al Jib jar handles", 56 jar handles inscribed with the Semitic name gb'n.
 The inscriptions were dated to the latter years of the Kingdom of Judah and have been cross-referenced against genealogical lists in the Book of Chronicles.
 While they include many Benjaminite names, they also include non-Israelite names, attesting to the intermixing of local population.

 Gibeon prospered during the late Iron Age II, when the town had strong fortifications, a winery and a sophisticated water system.
 An intricate cemetery from the same period was discovered just east of the tell.

 Pottery and coins from the Late Hellenistic and Hasmonean periods dating to the reigns of Antiochus III and John Hyrcanus were discovered at the site.